yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

       <ul>
         <li>With your breakout group, brainstorm another task you'd like to have this robot complete.
 You should agree on using the same task.
 That way, you can check in with each other throughout the lab.
 Once you've decided on a task, share with an instructor to make sure it will work for all activities, then go to the next step</li>
         <li>In your notebook, write out the small steps that your robot needs to take to complete the task</li>
-        <li>In your Playground, declare and call the function.
+        <li>In your repl.it file, declare and call the function.
 The code block should be empty, so nothing should really happen.
 This is a good step to take to make sure there are no errors</li>
         <li>To make 100% sure you are calling it correctly, write a print statement into the code block and make sure that appears in your console</li>
         <li>Now, write a print statement for each of the commands you wrote down in your notebook.
 Are they all printing out as expected?</li>
       </ul>